 Jaw repositioning and implants in the soft palate are also options, however, their results are unreliable.
 If sleep apnea is life-threatening and is not helped by any of the above treatments, a tracheostomy may be considered, in which an artificial airway is created in the neck.

-At Dr. Luis Mesa’s pulmonary and sleep disorder clinic, we are eager to answer all of your questions and ease your concerns with an official diagnosis.
+At Dr. Luis J. Mesa’s pulmonary and sleep disorder clinic, we are eager to answer all of your questions and ease your concerns with an official diagnosis.
 In addition, we strive to collaborate with you and your medical care team to provide personalized care and proper treatment.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.